Maryswy/alx-frontend/README.md

 Specify the dimensions of the iframe using the width and height attributes.
 Example:
 html
-Copy code
+code
 <iframe src="https://example.com" width="800" height="600"></iframe>

-m.)
+m.
 How to correctly structure an HTML page

 To correctly structure an HTML page, you should follow a standardized structure that includes essential elements.
 Here's a basic outline to help you structure your HTML page properly: